Understanding Hormonal Acne Triggers and Treatments

 What Is Hormonal Acne?

-Hormonal acne is often caused by fluctuations in hormones, and though there are many different types of hormones- typically it's androgens like testosterone and DHT that are effecting oil production and a build up of bacteria and skin cells that lead to breakouts.
-These breakouts tend to appear on the lower face, jawline, and neck- these areas are sensitive to hormonal changes.
+Hormonal acne is often caused by fluctuations in hormones.
+Though there are many different types of hormones, typically it's androgens like testosterone and DHT that affect oil production and lead to breakouts.
+These breakouts tend to appear on the lower face, jawline, and neck—areas sensitive to hormonal changes.

-A vast amount of people will experience hormonal acne during periods of hormonal changes- puberty, menstrual cycles, pregnancy, and menopause.
-Polycystic ovary syndrome, also known as PCOS, is also a condition that can trigger this type of acne because it affects hormonal balance (or imbalance).
+A vast number of people will experience hormonal acne during periods of hormonal changes—puberty, menstrual cycles, pregnancy, and menopause.
+Polycystic ovary syndrome, also known as PCOS, is a condition that can trigger this type of acne because it affects hormonal balance (or imbalance).

 Why Does Hormonal Acne Happen?

-Hormonal acne happens because hormones influence the skin’s oil glands.
+Hormonal acne occurs because hormones influence the skin’s oil glands.
 Here’s how:

 Inflammation: Hormonal changes can increase inflammation in the skin, making acne lesions red, painful, and swollen.

-Bacterial Growth: Everyone has acne bacteria on their skin, it's part of our skins natural and healthy microbiome.
-When there is an excess of oil being produced and then clogged in our pores, it unfortunately creates an environment where acne-causing bacteria (Cutibacterium acnes) thrives.
+Bacterial Growth: Everyone has acne bacteria on their skin; it's part of our skin's natural and healthy microbiome.
+When excess oil clogs our pores, it creates an environment where acne-causing bacteria (Cutibacterium acnes) thrives.

 Combining all these factors creates the characteristic pimples, nodules, and cysts we associate with hormonal acne.